Search

 How to get to Lapland?

 I chose to travel to Rovaniemi by night train from Helsinki.
 We left around 11 pm and at 11 am the next day we were in Rovaniemi.
-The one-way ticket cost 49€/person and includes access to a private cabin with 2 bunk beds.
+The one-way ticket cost me 49€/person.
+It included access to a private cabin with 2 bunk beds.
 In the cabin, we also had a small sink, soap, pillows, duvets and a bottle of water.

 The bathrooms are shared and there is more than one per carriage.
 There are also some showers, where it is possible to take a shower.

 How was sleeping on a train?
-You hear a lot of noises (even with earplugs) so if you’re like me, this certainly won’t be your best night’s sleep!
+You hear a lot of noises (even with earplugs).
+So, if you’re like me, this certainly won’t be your best night’s sleep!
 But it is amazing to wake up, open your cabin’s window and see the white forest outside.

 Lapland What to Visit Ultimate Guide Train

-In one of the carriages, there is also a bar service, where they serve meals and of course breakfast!
+In one of the carriages, there is also a bar service, where they serve meals and, of course, breakfast!
 The prices are normal for a country like Finland.

 Lapland What to Visit Ultimate Guide Train